symfony/symfony-docs/setup/docker.rst

     ###> recipes ###
     ###< recipes ###

 The recipe will find this section and add the changes inside.
-If you're using `https://github.com/dunglas/symfony-docker`_, you'll already have this.
+If you are using `https://github.com/dunglas/symfony-docker`_, you will already have this.

 After installing the package, rebuild your containers by running: